Read on for 16 ways to get cheaper car insurance rates.

 14. You bought a house

-Insurers consider homeowners more stable than renters, so most will discount your rate, regardless of whether you insure your home with them or not.
+Insurers consider homeowners more stable than renters, so insurance is cheaper if you own a home, regardless of whether you insure your home with them or not.
 The discount amount will vary; nationally, it averages about 1.6%.

 More serious savings come from bundling your home and auto insurance.
 The savings typically are reflected in your car insurance bill.
 Nationally, savings average about 8%.